namin/staged-miniKanren/README.md

 Can we turn an interpreter for a functional language written in miniKanren into a compiler translating any functional program into a relational one?
 Can we go beyond and collapse towers of interpreters, covering hybrid paradigms?
 What happens when a staged program is run "backwards"?
-These are the sort of questions we want to answer.
+These are the sorts of questions we want to answer.

 ## Prototype